 Improvement of the privacy of users through access to privatized shower spaces;

 Reduction of environmental pollution through good wastewater management.

-Local organizations, Water and Life Philippines and Water and Life Bangladesh, work in partnership with local authorities and business actors of the sector to implement sanitation projects, in response to specific needs expressed by slum districts.
+Local associations, Water and Life Philippines, Water and Life Bangladesh and Eau et Vie Côte d’Ivoire, work in partnership with local authorities and professionals in the sector to carry out sanitation projects, in response to the specific needs of neighbourhoods.